duprasf/php-base-laminas-new-app/readme.md

 start with an upper case letter and follow the camelCase format.

-The last folder to be renamed is ```view/example-module``` this folder needs to be renamed with the with the dash separated format of your application name.
+The last folder to be renamed is ```view/example-module``` this folder needs to be renamed with the dash separated format of your application name.
 Each uppercase letter becomes a dash followed by the letter, ex: ExampleModule would become example-module and ExOfAModule would become ex-of-a-module).